just-animate/just-animate.github.io/getting-started/basic.md

 <script src="just-animate-animations.js"></script>
 ```

   - The first file is the web-animations polyfill.
 Just Animate uses the new Web Animations API in JavaScript.
-For maximum browser compatibility, this should be included even if your browser supports this new standard.
+For best browser compatibility, include this even if your browser supports this new standard.
   - The second file is the core library.
 It should be included.
   - The third file is optional.
-It contains the builtin animations ported from Animation.css.
-If you are going to provide all custom animations, simply omit it.
+It has the animations ported from Animation.css.
+If you are going to use all custom animations, simply omit it.

 ### 3. Call the animation function any of these ways